Yolean/kafka-hook/README.md

    - Or `kafkacat -f '%k: %h %s\n' etc.
    - Thus we need to flatten http headers fields into individual cloudevents extension keys
  * How do we, as an [extension](), prefix http headers?
    - ... and the prefix will be prefixed by `ce_`
    - We're probably predating (and/or obstructing) real extensions for this kind of thing, so let's not use `http` or `header`
    - Let's use something reasonable searchable:
-     `xyhttp_` because it's more readable than x-yolean- or yolean.se/whatever.
+     `hook_` because it's more readable than x-yolean- or yolean.se/whatever.
  * With a single topic name, configured at start, we can produce more reliably that with dynamic topic selection
    - TODO we could, and probably should, validate topic existence on start
  * How do we handle long header values?